MuellerConstantin/ttos/README.md

 - **libc**: A naive implementation of a standard C library for the TTOS project.
   It may be replaced by an existing C library implementation/port in the future.
   See [here](libc/README.md) for more information.
-- **libk**: A special library that bundles kernel-specific functions and utilities used by the TTOS kernel.
-It is intended to be used by the kernel and other possibly kernel extensions/modules.
-See [here](libk/README.md) for more information.
 - **libsys**: An additional library that bundles system-level calls.
 With the help of this library, user programs can perform system-specific operations.
 See [here](libsys/README.md) for more information.